canfixit/GeologicalAI/terraform/README.md

-# Terraform Configuration for ReactThreeGoAI Project
+# Terraform Configuration for ReactThreeGoAI Project - Serverless Architecture with Cloudflare

-This directory contains Terraform configurations to deploy the ReactThreeGoAI application to AWS EC2.
+This directory contains Terraform configurations to deploy the ReactThreeGoAI application using a serverless architecture on AWS, with Cloudflare handling DNS and SSL/TLS.

+## Architecture Overview

+This deployment uses a fully serverless approach:

+- **Frontend**: Static website hosted on S3 directly (no CloudFront)
+- **Backend**: API Gateway + Lambda functions
+- **DNS & CDN**: Cloudflare for DNS, SSL/TLS, and CDN functionality
+- **Cost Efficiency**: Pay only for what you use, no idle servers

 ## Prerequisites

 - [Terraform](https://www.terraform.io/downloads.html) installed (version >= 1.0.0)
 - AWS credentials configured (Access Key and Secret Access Key)
-- An EC2 key pair for SSH access
-- Git repository with your application code
+- Node.js and npm for packaging Lambda functions
+- Cloudflare account with the domain already added and configured

 ## Configuration